COVID-19 Testing Data

 Fordham University COVID-19 Dashboard

 The University is not conducting broad surveillance testing for COVID-19.
-The table reflects known cases among the campus population, whether the tests were conducted on campus or through an employee's healthcare provider.
+The table reflects known cases among the campus population, whether the tests were conducted on campus or by an off campus healthcare provider.

 - Symptomatic students, and students who are in close contact with a COVID-positive individual, can be tested on campus.

 - Faculty and staff who are symptomatic should stay home and get tested by their healthcare provider as soon as possible.

 - Faculty and staff who believe they were exposed to someone with COVID-19 can continue their normal activities while wearing a mask so long as they are experiencing no symptoms.
 They should be tested by their healthcare provider approximately 5 days post exposure.

-Individuals who are not up-to-date with their COVID-19 vaccines (which currently means the individual has received a full series of COVID-19 vaccines, and one or two booster doses, if eligible) are NOT allowed on campus except for individuals with official accommodations or those still completing their vaccination series.
-There can be a lag between the actual vaccination rate and the numbers reported below due to several factors, including data migration, last-minute uploading of vaccine verifications by students, and students who have had only the first dose of a two-dose vaccine regimen (and who will be required to be tested weekly until two weeks after their second dose) or are not yet eligible for a booster dose based on the date they received the final dose of the initial vaccine series.
+Individuals who are not up-to-date with their COVID-19 vaccines (which currently means the individual has received a full series of COVID-19 vaccines, and the bivalent booster dose, when eligible) are NOT allowed on campus except for individuals with official accommodations or those still completing their vaccination series.
+As of May 15, 2023, Fordham will not require members of the University community or visitors to be vaccinated against COVID-19.
+Vaccinations and boosters will continue to be strongly recommended because they remain very effective in protecting each of us individually from serious illness and death.
+There can be a lag between the actual vaccination rate and the numbers reported below due to several factors, including data migration, last-minute uploading of vaccine verifications by students, and students who have had only the first dose of a two-dose vaccine regimen or are not yet eligible for a booster dose based on the date they received the final dose of the initial vaccine series.

 As of October 17, 2022